SixLabors/ImageSharp/.github/CONTRIBUTING.md

 * Ask any question about how to use ImageSharp in the [ImageSharp Gitter Chat Room](https://gitter.im/ImageSharp/General).

+#### Code of Conduct
+This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 And please remember.
 ImageSharp is the work of a very, very, small number of developers who struggle balancing time to contribute to the project with family time and work commitments.
 We encourage you to pitch in and help make our vision of simple accessible imageprocessing available to all.
 Open Source can only exist with your help.

 Thanks for reading!